 Before we list some examples, let’s start with a definition.
 What does simile mean?

 What is a Simile?

-A simile is a figure of speech that is used to compare one thing with a different thing in order to create a vivid picture for the reader.
+A simile is a figure of speech used to compare one thing with a different thing to create a vivid picture for the reader.
 A simile typically contains words like or as when making a comparison.

-While an analogy is different than a simile in that the comparison in an analogy is really a “logical argument” of how two things are similar.
-Similes take two unlike things and compare them in a way that allows readers to visualize the comparison in an understandable way.
-A simile is an example of figurative language which means it is used to make the written word more effective and expressive to the reader.
+While an analogy is different from a simile, the comparison in an analogy is really a “logical argument” of how two things are similar.
+Similes take two unlike things and compare them to allow readers to visualize the comparison understandably.
+A simile is an example of figurative language, which means it is used to make the written word more effective and expressive to the reader.